manpagez: man pages & more

 only intended to help conversion of tar.zip files to the tar.gz format.

-To extract a zip file with a single member, use a command like 'gunzip
+To extract a zip file with a single member, use a command like gunzip

-several members, use unzip instead of gunzip.
+members, use unzip instead of gunzip.

-be installed as gzcat to preserve the original link to compress.) zcat
+installed as gzcat to preserve the original link to compress.) zcat

 uncompresses either a list of files on the command line or its standard